cpeditor/cpeditor/src/Settings/README.md

   * param.pass: it will be passed to SettingsWrapper as param.
 Please refer `Language Config` for examples.

-    * param.pass.group: use `QTabWidget` to grouped the settings.
+    * param.pass.group: use `QTabWidget` to group the settings.

       * name: Title for the tab.
 Should always be a translated string.